-Except for leases discussed above there have been no other changes to the recognition, valuation or estimation methods used during the year.
+There have been no changes to the recognition, valuation or estimation methods used during the year.

 D.2 Technical provisions

 General insurance business technical provisions for solvency are calculated to reflect values based on best-estimate cash flows, adjusted to reflect the time value of money using a risk-free discount rate term structure, with the addition of a risk margin.